Maneless lion: In Eurasia

-Men with a restrained lion in Iran, notice the lack of its mane, although it might be a young or a female lion.
+Men with a restrained Asiatic lion in Iran, 1880.
+This animal lacks a mane, but it may be an immature male or a female.

 The Asiatic lion is often considered to have a weak mane compared to its cousins in Africa, due to the hot climate in Asia, but this does not always apply.
 The manes of most lions in ancient Greece and Asia Minor were also less developed and did not extend to below the belly, sides or ulnas.
 Lions that occurred in Mesopotamia had hair on the underbelly, unlike modern lions in the wilderness of India, and also, a relief from Nineveh in the Mesopotamian Plain shows a lion with underbelly hair.
 Lions with such smaller manes were also known in the Syrian region, Arabian Peninsula and Egypt, while in Gir Forest of India, cases of maneless lions are rarely reported.

 In Iran there are often pictures of stone reliefs with Asiatic lions without a mane.

 Lions with such smaller manes were also known in the Syrian region and Arabian Peninsula.